Peter Weber (television personality): Career

 Weber attended Baylor University, though he left before graduating to pursue a career as a pilot.
 In 2015, Weber became a commercial pilot for Compass Airlines.
 He worked for Compass for three years, until becoming an airline transport pilot for Delta Air Lines in 2018.
 In May 2021, he left Delta Air Lines to pilot for United Airlines.

 Reality television

 In 2019, Weber was cast in season 15 of The Bachelorette, starring former Miss Alabama USA Hannah Brown.
 Filming took place throughout the spring of 2019, and Weber was later revealed as a contestant by the American Broadcasting Company (ABC) on May 7, 2019.
 Weber went on to place third, being eliminated by Brown during part one of the finale episode.
 During the reunion episode of season six of Bachelor in Paradise, Weber was announced by host Chris Harrison as the lead for the 24th season of The Bachelor.

+Weber was cast on Peacock's second season of The Traitors which was released in January 2024.
+He was banished on Episode 9.

+Weber was announced as a contestant on Destination X, a new competition series premiering on May 27, 2025.